 Before any of us can start working towards loftier financial goals, as the Chief Financial Officer (CFO) of our own wealth, we need to first understand why it is important to start saving more money.
 Here are five easy steps to help you start saving towards your financial goals.

-Why the need to save?
+Why do we need to save?

-Tips to help yourself save more money
+Tips to help yourself save more money:

 1. Set realistic timelines and targets